 Border Patrol Qualifications

 The CBP trains students from a variety of backgrounds, and Dunlop said the agency welcomes those with college degrees, and those with a military background have proven to be highly successful.

 Fluency in Spanish or the aptitude to learn Spanish is necessary.
 Spanish language immersion is provided at the Academy for those who need it.

 Border Patrol Training

-According to Public Affairs officer Tara Dunlop, the CBP standardized its training procedures in August 2007 by issuing the Office of Border Patrol's Field Training Standard Operating Procedures, and has made many significant improvements to the training process.
+The CBP has established standardized training, The Office of Border Patrol’s Field Training Standard Operating Procedures, and has made many significant improvements to the training process in recent years.

 Dunlop said many candidates are surprised by the in-depth nature of the training program, and that they receive full pay and benefits during training.